Ganymede-Bio/website-docusaurus/docs/sdk/sdk_markdowns/benchling.benchling.md

 ## `function` Benchling.get_models_to_map

 Get a dictionary mapping names to Benchling IDs from a list of dictionaries.
 This can be
-used in conjuction with Genchling.get()
+used in conjunction with Benchling.get()

 ### Parameters